patrick-kidger/diffrax/docs/usage/overview.md

-# Diffrax in a nutshell
+# Getting started

 !!! tip

-    If you're new to Diffrax, then read this page first!
-Get started with Diffrax by adapting one of the quick examples below to your problem.
+    If you're new to Diffrax, then this page should tell you everything you need to get started.
+Try adapting one of the quick examples below to your problem.

+    After that:

+    - Have a look through the "Examples" on the sidebar for in-depth examples including things like training loops for neural ODEs, etc.
+    - The "Basic API" on the sidebar is the complete reference for everything you need to know to solve ODEs.
+    - The "Advanced API" on the sidebar is the extended reference to include everything needed to solve SDEs and CDEs.

-The main function in Diffrax is `diffeqsolve`.
+The main function in Diffrax is [`diffrax.diffeqsolve`][].
 This solves the initial value problem corresponding to an ordinary/stochastic/controlled differential equation.

-!!! note

-    Have a look through the "Examples" on the sidebar for in-depth examples including things like training loops for neural ODEs, etc.

-    The "Basic API" on the sidebar is the complete reference for everything you need to know to solve ODEs.

-    The "Advanced API" on the sidebar is the extended referenec to include everything needed to solve SDEs and CDEs.

 ## Ordinary differential equations (ODEs)